Tax Land Sale

 Prospective purchasers are advised that some bonds or other assessments which are levied by agencies or offices other than the Treasurer-Tax Collector may still be outstanding after the Tax Sale.
 In addition, the IRS has the option of redeeming, up to 120 days after the Tax Sale, any property on which there is an IRS lien recorded.

 The successful bidder may take possession of the property after the tax deed to purchaser has been recorded.
-Most title companies will not insure title on properties sold at public auction for at least one (1) year after the tax deed has been recorded.
-Legal action to challenge a tax sale must be commenced within one (1) year of the tax deed recording date.
+Title companies may choose not to insure title on properties sold at public auction for at least one (1) year after the tax deed has been recorded (legal action to challenge a tax sale must be commenced within one (1) year of the tax deed recording date).
+No assurance is made that a purchaser will be able to secure title insurance on property purchased at tax sale.
+It is the purchaser's responsibility to consult with the title company regarding any issues with title.

-Title is vested in the name of the actual purchaser.
-If title is to be vested differently, we require a notarized letter from the individual for whom you are acting as an agent, stating the manner in which title is to be vested.
-The recorded tax deed will be mailed to the purchaser after consummation of the sale and usually within four to six weeks.
-This deed conveys all rights, title, and interest to the property in accordance with the provisions of Revenue and Taxation Code section 3712
+The recorded tax deed will be mailed to the vested names and address provided on the bidder registration form after consummation of the sale and usually within four to six weeks.
+This deed conveys all rights, title, and interest to the property in accordance with the provisions of Revenue and Taxation Code section 3712.

 Parcels are sold on an "as is" basis and Placer County assumes no responsibility, implied or otherwise, that the properties are in compliance with zoning ordinances, conform to building codes and permits or the situs address.
 No government entity is liable for damages sustained to property purchased at public auction, including from the time of the sale until the recordation of the tax deed to the purchaser.